sourcegraph/about/handbook/direction/code-graph/search/index.md

 #### Goals

+**Search Core**

+- 5.5M most popular GitHub.com repos in the Sourcegraph Cloud global index (current: 2.1M)
+- P75 1h literal_* under 1s

+**Search Product**

-Zero enterprise users of version contexts
+- Zero enterprise users of version contexts
-Internal & external consumers can rely on advanced search features (predicates, post-processing)
+- Internal & external consumers can rely on advanced search features (predicates, post-processing)

 #### Details

 ##### Search Contexts

+We plan on:
-We need to sunset version contexts as soon as existing customers using them have migrated over to search contexts.
+- Sunsetting version contexts as soon as existing customers using them have migrated over to search contexts.
-Search contexts replace repogroups.
+- Sunsetting repogroups in favour of search contexts.

 This cleans up long-standing feature debt in the product.
-It enables us to get rid of legacy repogroup pages on Cloud, possibly in favour of org search contexts (which would be a better fit for communities).
-As a result, this also ties into “Cloud for small teams”, which the Core Application team is planning to work on in Q3.

 ##### Code monitoring